novahdesign/Goal-Tracker-Project/README.md

 - As a user, I want to be able to add goals to my goal tracker.
 - As a user, I want to be able to remove goals from my goal tracker.
 - As a user, I want to be able to add hours to each of my goals in my goal tracker.
-- As a user, I want to define how much time is necessary for each goal to be fully achieved.
+- As a user, I want to be able to see how much progress I have made so far.
-- As a user, I want to see how much time left I need in order to fully achieve a goal.
+- As a user, I want to be able to view my list of goals.

-An example of text with **bold** and *italic* fonts.
-Note that the IntelliJ markdown previewer doesn't seem to render the bold and italic fonts correctly but they will appear correctly on GitHub.